yardenas/la-mbda/README.md

 <img width="100%" src="https://imgur.com/0G3VKle.gif"><img width="100%" src="https://imgur.com/zdyuRdN.gif">

 ## Idea
 By taking a Bayesian perspective, LAMBDA learns a world model and uses it to generate sequences using different posterior samples of the world model parameters.
-Following that, it chooses and learns from the optimistic sequences how to solve the task and from the pessimistic dream how to adhere to safety restrictions.
+Following that, it chooses and learns from the optimistic sequences how to solve the task and from the pessimistic sequences how to adhere to safety restrictions.

 <img width="100%" src="https://imgur.com/W5n1wuV.gif">